sundm75/Loongson-Smartloong-V3.0-RTT/README.md

      */

 Since 9th of September 2018, PRs submitted by the community may be merged into the main line only after signing the Contributor License Agreement(CLA).

-NOTE:

-RT-Thread using the Apache license v2.0 is only launched after the release of v3.1.1, and is still in preparation right now.

 ## Usage ##